-We draw attention to Note 35 of the financial statements, which indicates that the Bank made a profit of NGN941.4million for the year ended 31 December 2022.
-As at same date, the Bank's total liabilities exceeded its total assets by NGN274.9billion and the Bank did not meet the required minimum Capital Adequacy Ratio (CAR) of 10% and the minimum capital requirement of NGN25.00 billion for a national bank as required by the Central Bank of Nigeria (CBN).
-As stated in Note 35, these events or conditions,
+We draw attention to Note 35 of the financial statements, which indicates that the Bank incurred a net loss after tax of N62.6 billion during the year ended 31 December 2023 and, as of that date, the Bank's total liabilities exceeded its total assets by N326.9 billion and the capital adequacy stood at negative 76.14% (2022: Negative 89.69%).
+The Bank therefore did not meet the minimum capital requirement of NGN25 billion for a national bank and the Capital Adequacy Ratio (CAR) as stipulated by the Central Bank of Nigeria (CBN) for a Bank with a national banking license which is 10%.
+As stated in Note 35, uncertainty exists that may cast significant doubt on the Bank's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter.